 Optimal use of data for analysis and forecast, planned implementation with regard for employees and collaboration with partners in new business models are important aspects of a digital corporate strategy that involves all processes.
 This is the only way to make the most out of new technologies and contribute to a growing and sustainable logistics sector.

-The ambition is to transform logistics Flanders into a digital supply highway.
+The ambition is to transform logistics in Flanders into digital leaders.

-The ambition is to make Flanders first in class for sustainable business.
+The ambition is to make Flanders into an excellent accessible logistics region in Europe.

 The last mile is one of the biggest logistics challenges.
 The growing ‘on demand’ economy collides with the rapidly changing society and environment.
 There is a strong need to find solutions for these last mile complexities, with a focus on better use of space, the development of new management models and operational excellence.
 New forms of value creation can also provide sustainable last mile solutions.